 Now more about the second reason that Jesus’ death is different from all others.
 The source of everyone’s victory as believers is Jesus’ death on the cross, which gives us new life.
 That act was crowned by the triumph of the empty tomb and risen Lord.
 The key to this seeming paradox lies in what was actually done for us on the cross, which is the second reason Jesus’ death was different.
 As a man, Jesus experienced what every other crucified human ever went through; he died in excruciating physical pain.
 That much is obvious.
 But Jesus was suffering in a far more painful way, a suffering of the Spirit.
 He felt an agony that no other person could ever feel, a weight that no other person could ever be made to bear.
 Jesus, the sinless Son of God, who had lived for all Eternity in perfect union with his Holy and Righteous Father, willingly took upon Himself all the blame and guilt for every act of rebellion, every evil thought, and every single work of darkness ever committed by the human race.
 He took, on Himself, the punishment for every sin that you and I have ever done.
 Our text message at the beginning of the chapter reads, “He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.”
 (1 Peter 2:24 ESV)

-our sinful acts deserve death.
-An innocent animal was made to die, symbolically in
+bloody reminder that our sinful acts deserve death.
+An innocent animal was made to

-reminds us that we could never have paid our way out of our guilt: “Realize that
+GW) Peter also reminds us that we could never have paid our way out of our guilt:

-you weren’t set free from the worthless life handed down to you from your ancestors
+“Realize that you weren’t set free from the worthless life handed down to you from

-by a payment of silver or gold which can be destroyed.
-Rather, the payment that freed
+your ancestors by a payment of silver or gold which can be destroyed.
+Rather, the

-you was the precious blood of Christ, the lamb with no defects or imperfections.”
+payment that freed you was the precious blood of Christ, the lamb with no defects

 Everyone who was a first-